Dodgers vs. Cubs: Betting Trends, Records ATS, Home/Road Splits

 Dodgers vs. Cubs: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Mookie Betts and Ian Happ will be among the stars on display when the Los Angeles Dodgers play the Chicago Cubs on Friday at 10:10 PM ET, at Dodger Stadium.
+Freddie Freeman and Ian Happ will be among the stars on display when the Los Angeles Dodgers play the Chicago Cubs on Saturday at 9:10 PM ET, at Dodger Stadium.

-Oddsmakers list the Dodgers as -160 moneyline favorites, while giving the underdog Cubs +135 moneyline odds.
-An 8.5-run over/under has been set in this matchup.
+The Dodgers have been listed as -150 moneyline favorites in this matchup against the Cubs (+125).
+The total is 9 runs for the contest (with -115 odds to go over and -105 odds to go under).

 Rep your team with officially licensed Dodgersgear!
 Head to Fanatics to find jerseys, shirts, and much more.